Unlock your secret deal and get up to 25% discount

 Asud is a calm and serene village lying peacefully under a dense canopy of coconut and betel nut palms which seem to kiss the sky, while little streams go twinkling down the slopes of the hill on which it is located.
 Mother Nature rolls out its floral carpets of many hues, while the morning greets you with a melodious orchestra of sweet and soothing tweets of different colourful birds in all their finery.
 A typical sight that greets you in the village is that of betel nuts scattered all around and various household goodies from kitchens being spread out on rooftops and terraces to dry under the sun.

 This temple is perched on a hill, and the best way to get there is by walking through the pretty village of Asud.
-Get off the main road and walk down to the stream, cross the little bridge across the stream and climb up for 10-15 minutes up the stone steps to reach this lovely temple.
 You’ll be greeted by a cool breeze which will simply blow away all the fatigue caused by the steep ascent.
 The dense foliage of trees on all four sides of this temple precinct gives it an aura of blissful solitude.
 The architecture of this temple harks back to the Peshwa era, and its frontage faces the south.
 The idol of Sri Vishnu, the presiding deity of this temple, glows in the dim light of a solitary pedestal lamp.
 One of the major highlights of this temple is the constantly flowing water from the mouth of a cow ( ‘Gomukh’) carved in stone.
 The flowing water originates from the hill on which this temple is located.
 This phenomenon has lasted from time immemorial and still continues all year round.

 On the main road leading to Murud village, take a left turn to go to the naturally blessed seashore of Karde.
 It is a safe and peaceful beach where you can just sit for hours appreciating and admiring the scenic beauty of the sea as thousands of seagull soar into the sky.
 A fascinating experience awaits you if you take boat ride into the deep sea where Dolphins win over your hearts by their swimming and diving skills.
 But during the monsoons, boat rides are forbidden as the sea is very choppy and unsafe.
 In winter, Harne, Murud and Karde turn into ‘guest houses’ and ‘holiday resorts’ for thousands of migratory birds.